-Saturday Youth- Art Fundamentals w Colin Dubreuil Saturdays 10am-12pm age 8-17 -4wks
+Saturday Youth 8+ Art Fundamentals w Colin Dubreuil Saturdays 10am-12pm age 8-17

 This class is suitable for for kids ages 8-17.
 Beginner art-makers and advanced are welcome.
-Projects are based on the students age and experience Once registered, we will be expecting you in for the next class unless otherwise specified.
+Projects are based on the students age and experience Once registered, we will hold the space for you/your child for the next month unless otherwise specified.

 IMPORTANT: Supplies are not included in the price of classes, they listed in ‘Additional Information’ along with our class policies, thanks!

 Art Fundamentals with Colin